 My dream destination you ask?
 There’s no place I’d rather be than to be on our very own Palawan islands.
-Which, travelers all over the planet voted as the BEST ISLAND IN THE WORLD!
-Not just once or twice but three times!
+Which, travelers all over the planet voted as one of the BEST ISLAND IN THE WORLD!
 Though, it’s such a shame to admit that I haven’t gotten a chance to explore Palawan.
 But I’m no stranger to the island as I’ve sent many tourists there.
 This is why it’d be special to set foot on real-life paradise.
 However, what really makes Palawan, the best island in the world and a dream destination?

 Puerto Princesa City